microsoftgraph/dataconnect-solutions/solutions/capacity-scenario/readme.md

 ![](Images/27d.PNG)

 14. You ran the pipeline created the request for the SharePoint Sites and SharePoint Files datasets which will be used to power the report!
-Once the admin consents to the request the data will be processed and delivered to your storage account.
+The data will be processed and delivered to your storage account.

 15. You will see the data in the storage account.
 The report will pull the data from the uploaded capacity directory in your storage